digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/how-to/build-dynamic-forms.md

 title: Build Dynamic Forms
 ---

-This guide walks you through the process of building dynamic, interactive forms in ToolJet through validations.
+This guide walks you through the process of building dynamic, interactive forms in JumpStart through validations.

 <div style={{paddingBottom:'24px'}}>